ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 - protein stability some proteins deviated significantly in 4-10 us simulations and it is not clear whether this is a transient fluctuation or transition to a different state.

 The origins of FF based calculations, theory and methodology of FF development have been recently reviewed in [(Dauber-Osguthorpe, 2019)]({{ page.root }}/reference.html#Dauber-Osguthorpe-2019), and the latest developments in improvement of FF accuracy and robustness are discussed in [(Hagler, 2019)]({{ page.root }}/reference.html#Hagler-2019).

+##CHARMM

+CHARMM22

+CHARMM22/CMAP (CHARMM27)

+CHARMM36 refined backbone CMAP potentials and introduced new side-chain dihedral parameters.
+The updated CMAP corrected the C22/CMAP FF bias towards alpha-helical conformations.

+## Constraints
+by replaceinin the bond vibrations with holonomic constraints the simulation step may be increased a factor of 4

+Do an unconstrained step, then apply corrections to satisfy constraints.

+SETTLE Very fast analytical solution.
+Solves for three constraints.
+Used to constrain water molecules.
+Unsuitable for larger molecules.

+SHAKE Iterative algorithm.
+All bonds are seto to the coorect values sequantially.
+Simple and stable, slower than SETTLE hard to parallelize.
+May fail when displacements are large.

+LINCS algorithm suitable only for molecules with low connectivity.
+3-4 times faster that SHAKE.